Waterbury Mesothelioma Lawyer

 Waterbury was, until the 1970s, an industrial city.
 It produced about a third of the country’s brass products even before reaching its economic peak in the 1940s.

 There were many job sites where asbestos exposure occurred regularly.
-These job sites included not only factories and metal foundries but also power plants, lumber mills, auto repair shops, and government buildings, including courthouses and public schools.
+These job sites included factories, metal foundries, power plants, lumber mills, auto repair shops, and government buildings, including courthouses and public schools.

 Recent Demolitions Highlight Asbestos Risks

-Although the heavy use of asbestos in the city’s industries is well in the past, the harmful mineral haunts the area to this day.
+Although the heavy use of asbestos in the city’s industries is well in the past, the harmful mineral still haunts the area.

 The asbestos that remains in older sites poses a risk to workers and residents in the area.